netbox-community/netbox-plugin-tutorial/tutorial/step02-models.md

     index = models.PositiveIntegerField()
 ```

 The protocol field is next.
-This will store the name of a protocol such as `'tcp'` or `'udp'`.
+This will store the name of a protocol such as TCP or UDP.
 Notice that we're setting `blank=True` because it should not be required to specify a particular protocol when creating a rule.

 ```python
     protocol = models.CharField(